What Do Administrative Support Worker Do?

-Administrative Support Worker Definition All office and administrative support workers not listed separately.
+Administrative Support Worker Job Description All office and administrative support workers not listed separately.

 - Land Leasing Examiner

 In 2016, there was an estimated number of 243,200 jobs in the United States for Administrative Support Worker.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 22,200 new jobs for Administrative Support Worker by 2026.
-Due to new job openings and attrition, there will be an average of 29,400 job openings in this field each year.
+There will be an estimated 29,400 positions for Administrative Support Worker per year.

 The states with the most job growth for Administrative Support Worker are Utah, Arizona, and Nevada.
 Watch out if you plan on working in West Virginia, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.